Clement-Quaye/EV-Analysis-and-the-Energy-Transition/README.md

 9. [License](#license)

 ## Introduction
-This repository contains the code and data for the dissertation project focusing on the predictive analysis of Electric Vehicle (EV) charging behavior.
+This repository contains the code and data for the dissertation project focusing on the predictive analysis of Electric Vehicle (EV) charging behaviour.
 The project aims to understand and model the charging patterns of EVs and their implications for smart grid design.

 ## Context and Relevance
 The transition to renewable energy and the growth of EVs are central to the global energy transition.
-Understanding EV charging behavior is vital for:
+Understanding EV charging behaviour is vital for:
 - **Grid Stability:** Ensuring that the grid can handle the increased load from EVs.
 - **Energy Efficiency:** Optimizing charging times to utilize renewable energy sources.
 - **Infrastructure Planning:** Designing charging infrastructure that meets the needs of EV users.